gdlc/STAT_COMP/INCLASS/INCLASS_17.md

 ## 1) Permutation Analysis

-Use the following symulated data set to estimate the threshold using permutations that you should use to control the probability of making at least 1 mistake smaller or equal than 0.1.
+Use the following simulated data set to estimate the threshold using permutations that you should use to control the probability of making at least 1 mistake smaller or equal than 0.1.

 ```r
  set.seed(1950)